Streatley, Berkshire: History

 Being in such a vital crossing point on the Thames, a settlement at Streatley has existed for a long time.
-The village is mentioned in the Domesday book.
+The village is mentioned in the Domesday Book.
 Neolithic tools have been found at the base of Lough Down and Bronze Age artefacts in the village.
 A sarsen stone, traditionally thought to be the remains of a Roman milestone, is still present at the Bull crossroads.
 Long before the bridge was built a ferry used to operate between the two villages.
 Sixty people were drowned at Streatley in 1674 when a ferry capsized in the flash lock.
 The iron wheel pump, on the forecourt of The Bull, was the only reliable water source in the great freeze of 1895, and water was sold from this point for sixpence a bucket.

 Two-thirds of Streatley used to be owned by the Morrell family of brewers from Oxford, whose resistance to change enabled the village to withstand the railway line and extra houses that went to Goring-on-Thames.
 The watermill was originally owned by the nuns of Goring.
 In later years it was used to drive a generator to provide electricity for the estate.
 However, it burned down in 1926 and was not rebuilt.
-On the death of Emily Morrell, in 1938, the estate was sold, and the manor house and some other houses in the village became part of the Royal Veterinary College, which had moved out of London during the Blitz.
+On the death of Emily Morrell, in 1938, the estate was sold, and the manor house and some other houses in the village became part of the Royal Veterinary College, which had moved out of London during The Blitz.
 The college left in 1958.
 A bomb exploded in a postman's bag on a bicycle in the village in 1979.
 It was targeted at a retired judge in the village, but went off early, when the postman's bicycle fell over.
 The incident appeared to be the work of the IRA.

 Government

 Streatley is a civil parish with an elected parish council.
 Besides the riverside village of Streatley, the parish covers an area of the Berkshire Downs to the west, and includes the small cluster of dwellings named Stichens Green.
 The parish is bordered to the north and east by the Oxfordshire parishes of Moulsford, South Stoke and Goring.
 To the west and south, it is bordered by the Berkshire parishes of Basildon, Ashampstead and Aldworth.
 The parish falls within the area of the unitary authority of West Berkshire.
 Both the parish council and the unitary authority have responsibilities for various aspects of local government.
-The parish also forms part of the Newbury parliamentary constituency.
+The parish used to form part of the Newbury parliamentary constituency, but moved to the new constituency of Reading West and Mid Berks in 2024.

 Amenities

 Public house

-Streatley has one public house, The Bull at Streatley in the High Street.
+Streatley has one public house, The Bull at Streatley on the Reading Road.
 Its garden is the unusual burial site for a monk and a nun executed in 1440 for "misconduct" and contains an ancient yew tree.
 Near the Bull is a youth hostel.